eProsima/vulcanexus/docs/rst/tutorials/core/wifi/image_compression/image_compression.rst

 By using compressed images, the bandwidth usage will be significantly reduced, and you should notice a smoother display with reduced lag, even on limited network conditions

-Again, to check the messages being sent and their bandwith usage, run in a new terminal:
+Again, to check the messages being sent and their bandwidth usage, run in a new terminal:

 .. code:: bash

     ros2 topic bw /camera/image/compressed

-This time you will see a reduction in the bandwith usage:
+This time you will see a reduction in the bandwidth usage:

 .. code-block::